twonirwana/Infinity-Data/README.md

 ``java -jar Infinity-Data-0.1-SNAPSHOT-all.jar axZrZXN0cmVsLWNvbG9uaWFsLWZvcmNlASCBLAIBAQAKAIcMAQYAAIcNAQMAAIcWAQEAAIcLAQEAAIcLAQoAAA8BCgAAhxUBAQAAhxUBAgAADgEBAACHDwEBAAIBAAUAhxABBAAAhxEBAwAAhxIBAwAAJQEBAACHFAEBAA%3D%3D``

-Replace the army code with your own and program creates then an out\html\card directory with an html file with the cards.
+Replace the army code with your own and program creates then an ``out\html\card`` directory with an html file with the cards.

 The html can then be opened with a browser and printed or exported into a pdf.

+Optional the parameter ``false``, with a space, can be added after the army code to get the cards with cm instate of inch.

 ## Development